Page 1: Biography

 Stock dealer, storekeeper, runholder, politician

-This biography, written by David Hamer, was first published in the Dictionary of New Zealand Biography in 1993, and updated in June, 2017.
+This biography, written by David Hamer, was first published in the Dictionary of New Zealand Biography in 1993.
+It was updated in June, 2017.

 Walter Clarke Buchanan was born on 20 June 1838 at Auchenbreck in the parish of Kilmodan, Argyllshire, Scotland, the son of Donald McChananich, a farmer, and his wife, Janet Clarke.
 (He was baptised under his father's name, McChananich, the Gaelic version of Buchanan.)
 Walter was educated at the parish school of Glendaruel and at Greenock Academy.
 At the age of 18 he emigrated to Australia and spent six years as a stockman in Victoria.